AriFordsham/GHCWiki/commentary/compiler/external-interpreter.md

 # The External Interpreter

 When the flag `-fexternal-interpreter` is used, GHC runs interpreted code in a separate process.

-For the rationale, see [RemoteGHCi](remote-gh-ci).
+For the background and rationale, see [RemoteGHCi](remote-gh-ci).

 ## Where the code for `-fexternal-interpreter` lives